 I’m back with another Move of the Week (MOW)!
 This exercise is the Ball Slam Burpee, one of my favorite combination moves and metabolic exercises!
 Most of the exercises I’m featuring in the MOW series are my favorites – that’s why I’m sharing them!

 I had a lot of fun combining 2 of my favorite exercises, the medicine ball slam and the modified burpee.
 The ball slam targets the muscles in your arms and shoulders, core, and lats, while the burpees hit your shoulders, core, and legs.
 Both exercises are metabolic in nature: they strengthen your muscles while raising your heart rate for cardio benefit too.
 The best of both worlds combined in one!
-Combination moves save time if you are
+Combination moves save time if you are crunched for time.

 Medicine Ball Slam…

 Then add a burpee

 Here are some execution tips for the Ball Slam Burpee: